ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

 ## Architecture

 The system architecture consists of multiple independently deployed agents for independent reasoning, a central aggregator to synthesize and summarize those individual responses into a coherent consensus, a load-balancer that implements sticky routing for job-specific endpoints (status/result/image) and a round-robin strategy with retry logic for 2-fault tolerance, and a persistent SQLite database to record every interaction, agent response, consensus analysis and user authentication.
 These components communicate through well-defined APIs and are coordinated to deliver high-availability, low-latency query handling.
-The system follows a client-server architecture and its components are introduced below:

-1. **Backend Server** (`server.py`): Manages LLM agents, handles query processing, performs response aggregation and analysis, and provides REST API endpoints.

-2. **Client Application** (`client.py`): Offers a Gradio-based user interface for submitting queries, viewing responses, and analyzing results.
-Talks to backend via REST APIs.

-3. **Database Manager** (`database_manager.py`): SQLite database for handling data persistence, user authentication, and interaction history.

-4. **Load Balancer** (`load_balancer.py`): Smart proxy using round-robin and sticky job-based routing.
-Provides 2-fault tolerance (tries up to 3 servers if a backend fails).

-Each of these components plays a distinct role in maintaining the system’s modularity, fault tolerance, and performance.
 The following sections provide a deeper look into the internal structure and behavior of these components.

 ### Database Schema and Persistence